drooboll/testRxTx/README.md

 # tesRxTx

-- Load RF24 library in Arduino (Инструменты/Управлять библиотеками)
-- create 'Transmitter' & 'Receiver' folders
-- Put *Transmitter.ino* to Transmitter folder
+- Put *boot.py* & *translink.py* to ESP8266 (actually unnecessary)
+- Load *receiver.ino* to Arduino
+- connect Pin 45 on Arduino to IO2 on ESP8266
-- Put *Receiver.ino* to Receiver folder
+- Load joystick.py to computer
-- Put *nRF24L01.h* in both folders
+- Connect computer via Wi-Fi to AP *VSB* with pass *12121212* (4x 12)
+- run joystick.py

+# Bugs and how to avoid them

+- Sometimes data is not transferred correctly after reconnect.
+So:

+1. Before disconnecting from AP close python program.
+2. If you need to reset ESP8266 - hold reset on Arduino and then press reset on Arduino.